PeterCamilleri/composite_rng/README.md

 dice_roll = 1 + composite.rand(6)
 # ...
 ```
-The constructor takes three arguements:
+The constructor takes three arguments:
 * The parent PRNG that is used to "educate" the child.
 * The child PRNG that is the actual generator of data.
-* The churn factor that controls how much tutoring the child is to receive.
+* The churn_limit factor that controls how much tutoring the child can
+receive.
 This optional parameter defaults to 16.
+This value may be read back
+with the churn_limit property.

 It is also possible to use the default PRNG as follows:
 ```ruby